micro/micro/api/README.md

 You can serve a RESTful API by using the API as a proxy and implementing RESTful paths with libraries such as [go-restful](https://github.com/emicklei/go-restful).
 An example of a REST API service can be found at [greeter/api/go-restful](https://github.com/micro/micro/tree/master/examples/greeter/api/go-restful).

-Starting the API with `--api_handler=proxy` will reverse proxy requests to backend services within the served API namespace (default: go.micro.api).
+Starting the API with `--handler=proxy` will reverse proxy requests to backend services within the served API namespace (default: go.micro.api).

 Example